 Fit to Child: High Back

-This child is 6 years old, 43 lbs and 47″.
+This child is 6 years old, 43 pounds and 47″.
 He is on the second click and has an excellent belt fit in the Oobr in high back mode.

 He carries most of his height in his legs, and his main complaint with the Oobr is that the shallow seat pan does not provide much leg support.
 He commented regularly that he felt as though his legs were falling off the seat.
 This caused him to attempt to sit in some awkward positions, slouching and propping his legs up in different ways that resulted in many reminders from the front seat about proper booster seat etiquette.